gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ## Web Search Agent Creation and Configuration
 In this section, you will develop the **Web Search Agent**, another collaborator agents which is specifically skilled at searching the web and returning publicly available details about an entity as well as any recent news and analyst reports.

-The architecture references multiple web search tools, namely, the **Brave Search Tool** and the **DuckDuckGo Search Tool**.
+The architecture references multiple web search tools, namely, the **Brave Search Tool** and/or the **DuckDuckGo Search Tool**.
 Since these web search tools utilize different underlying technologies, leveraging both web search tools can return more relevant information and then the Web Search Agent would handle aggregating the final response.

-In this hands-on lab, you will add the **Brave Search Tool** and complete the hands-on lab using just that search tool.
+In this hands-on lab, you will add the **Brave Search Tool** only and complete the hands-on lab using just that search tool.

-24- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.
+23- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.

-25- On the watsonx Orchestrate landing page, which is the Chat UI, click **Create new agent** link (annotated with red arrow) to start creating the Web Search Agent.
+24- On the watsonx Orchestrate landing page, which is the Chat UI, click **Create new agent** link (annotated with red arrow) to start creating the Web Search Agent.

 ![wxo landing page create agent](images/wxo-landing-page-create-agent.png)

-26- Repeat the steps you did earlier to create an agent from scratch and provide the following name and description for the web search agent.
+25- Repeat the steps you did earlier to create an agent from scratch and provide the following name and description for the web search agent.
 Click **Create** (annotated with red arrow).

 Name:
 ```